 Context and objectives

 The cellular therapy with beta-cells obtained by differentiating adult stem cells can realize the dream of a curative therapy of T1D.
-The stem cell approach aims to establish a virtually endless source of beta-cells, cultured according to the highest safety standards defined by EMA (European Medicine Agency) and FDA (Federal Drug Administration).
+The stem cell approach aims to establish a virtually endless source of beta-cells, cultured according to the highest safety standards defined by EMA (European Medicines Agency) and FDA (Food and Drug Administration).
 Moreover, stem cell-derived beta-cells are suitable for autologous transplantation, which avoids immunosuppressive treatment.

 A fundamental issue concerns the type of stem cells of choice.
 While embryonic stem cells (ESCs) pose significant ethical challenges, inducible pluripotent stem cells (iPSCs) could have a safety issue due to the activation of oncogenes during the reprogramming of somatic cells.

 A novel strategy that consists in the isolation and culture of pancreas progenitor cells (human pancreas organoids, hPOs) allows overcoming the drawbacks of both ESCs and iPSCs.

 The main goal of LSFM4LIFE is to achieve the culture and differentiation of therapeutic batches of hPOs accordingly to Good Manufacturing Practice (GMP) quality control criteria, qualifying them for clinical testing in patients.

 Work performed so far

 The first phase of the project ran from January 2016 to June 2017.

 Meritxell Huch’s and Kourosh Saeb-Parsy’s labs in Cambridge established 25 lines of hPOs from healthy donors, with a success rate of 81%.
 These were then made available to the other project partners for performing the different tasks.